 (I wish I could exchange my heart for one more liver, and then I could drink more and care less)

-People get alcoholic liver failure by drinking large amounts of alcohol for many years.
+People get alcoholic liver disorder by drinking large amounts of alcohol for many years.
 It does not matter whether the alcohol comes from beer, wine or hard liquor.
 Any kind of alcohol can cause liver damage.

 So how much alcohol is too much?
 It basically depends on whether you are a man or woman.
 Studies have revealed that women can have liver disease at lower levels of alcohol consumption as opposed to man.